JoyeeWang01/SNOW-Scalable-Note-to-Outcome-Workflow/DATA_SETUP.md

 - **Structured features file** (e.g., `data/structured_features.csv`)
   - Only needed if you want to exclude already-available features from LLM extraction
   - Example: Demographics, vitals, labs that you already have
+  - **Format requirement**: Should contain only baseline features + optional index column (see evaluation section below for details)

 **What you get:** A CSV file with LLM-generated features for each patient